vcoda/magma/README.md

 ## Dependencies

-Library fully depends on STL and isn't designed to be used with custom containers.
+Library fully depends on STL and has not been designed to be used with custom containers.
 It doesn't use file input/output.
 There are no dependencies from any third-party libraries, except [shaderc](https://github.com/google/shaderc) - it's used (optionally) by ShaderCompiler.

 ## Language